 A boat ramp, parking lot, and picnic tables are located at Acacia.
 There’s a small cove between the day use area and the boat ramp that gets down to about 60 feet.
 If you head towards the river bed, you can easily hit 100+ feet.
 Watch out for the boaters, though.
 One of us was on a dive with the other on shore support when a boater took his vessel right up to the buoy and touched it.
 He couldn’t hear the yelling over his motor.
 Fortunately, no harm done, but just note that this happens.
 Across from the boat ramp is a wall which bottoms out about 90 feet, then slopes down to the river bed.
 It’s much easier to access by boat, but the swim across isn’t that bad.
 Just watch out for the boat traffic there.

 Latest reports have it that Canyon Lake has come to resemble Saguaro Lake.
 Visibility is pretty bad and it’s just not worth heading out to this lake.
-We haven’t confirmed this ourselves, but plan on it in the near future.
-We’ll let you know what we see…or don’t see…
+We haven’t confirmed this ourselves.
+If you have any recent experience there, please let us know so we can update here.

-Located in Show Low, it looks like it has potential, but the levels are really low right now.
+Located in Show Low, it looks like it has potential, but the levels were really low when we visited.
 In fact, the lake is supposed to have some islands, but the islands are now hills in the field around the lake.
 We didn’t even dive this lake because it’s supposed to have an average depth of 30-40 feet when full.
 It was about 15-20 feet low, probably not worth it.
 The water did look somewhat clear from the surface, though.
-Maybe when the drought ends!

 Located outside of Yuma about 20 miles north of it.
 The reservoir has a couple of access points.